Dozens trapped under mud after coal mine collapses in India

-(CNN)A huge open-pit coal mine has collapsed in eastern India, trapping at least 30 people and killing at least five, police officials say.
+(CNN)A huge open-pit coal mine has collapsed in eastern India, trapping at least 30 people and killing at least seven, police officials say.

-Hari Lal Chouhan, Superintendent of Police in Godda, where the mine is located, said five bodies have been pulled out of the debris so far.
+Hari Lal Chouhan, Superintendent of Police in Godda, where the mine is located, said seven bodies have been pulled out of the debris so far.
 The exact number of those feared trapped is unknown.

 He added that as many as 20 vehicles have been buried in the landslide.